starryskadi/retro-maze-escape/README.md

 # Retro Maze Escape

-Retro Maze Escape is a maze puzzle game built with the Godot Engine.
-In this game, players navigate through a maze, attempting to find the exit, leaving breadcrumbs to track their path.
+Retro Maze Escape is a maze puzzle game developed with the Godot Engine.
+Players navigate through a maze, leaving breadcrumbs to track their path as they search for the exit.
+You can create your own maze to play or have a nearby friend design one for you to solve.

 ## Gameplay